Panel presentations: Does speaker order really matter?

 As a person who’s planned many panels and prepared many panel speakers, here’s what I learned.
 Always ask to go first.
 If that slot is taken, then ask to go last.

-The truth is, most panelists never bother to ask about what position they’ll speak in.
+The truth is, most panelists never bother to ask about what position they’ll speak in, so it’s likely you will get your preferred slot.

 How to succeed, even in the middle